 (Formerly HSP-105) This course will examine personal belief systems, ethical principles, and laws related to the Human Services field; Develop critical thinking skills to explore central work-related issues and develop leadership skills while preparing to enter the helping field, internships, and careers.

-Prerequisite: HSP 100 and HSP 103 with a minimum grade of $\rm C$
+Prerequisite: HSP 100 with a minimum grade of C and HSP 103 with a minimum grade of C; or instructor permission.